percula/planter_blog/content/posts/grow-super-squash.md

 Winter squash should be cured before being stored.
 Use a dry towel to wipe any dirt off the squash then leave them in a sunny, dry area for 10-14 days before storing in a cool, dry spot.
 Depending on the type of squash, they can keep anywhere from several weeks to several months.

-If you have ever been interested in growing squash in your garden, don’t let your enthusiasm be ‘squashed’...Find varieties that work in your space and enjoy the bumper crops!
+If you have ever been interested in growing squash in your garden, don’t let your enthusiasm be ‘squashed’...
+Find varieties that work in your space and enjoy the bumper crops!